Pilgrimage for COP26

 Magpie feather

-I hadn’t seen it earlier, even though I am collecting one per day (see my first blog of this series) and so my eyes are attuned, and so it was somehow special to find it at the moment that had I been ‘sent’ back.
+I hadn’t seen it earlier, even though I am collecting one per day (see my first blog of this series) and so it was somehow special to find it at the moment that had I been ‘sent’ back.
 I picked it up, took a deep breath, turned around and carried it with me as I re-negotiated the labyrinth.
-Though I took it faster the second time, there was a second onslaught of grief.
-It reminded me that we walk round our lives, spiralling outwards from our birth, but coming back through key elements of it, being given the chance to go through them again with our accumulated wisdom.
-I hoped I was wiser.
+Though I walked faster the second time, there was another onslaught of grief.
+It reminded me that we walk round our lives, spiralling outwards from our birth, but coming back through key elements of it.
+We are given the chance to go through stages again with our accumulated wisdom.
+I hoped I was wiser after the event.

 The spiral of life

 Many of the fallen leaves had wafted onto the paths.
 They seemed to represent people I have known.
-Sometimes, unwittingly, I stepped on them, sometimes over, left them behind.
-Someone came along behind me and picked each one up and put it back in a safe place.
+Sometimes, unwittingly, I stepped on them, sometimes over and left behind.
+The person following me picked each one up and put it back in a safe place.
 I began to feel so weary, I wobbled, even once overbalanced into an adjoining track and had to step back.
-There was a small, wooden African sculpture in a corner, on the piano, of someone reaching down to touch a baby, similar to one I had at home.
+There was a small, wooden African sculpture in a corner, on the piano, of someone reaching down to touch a baby.
+It was similar to one I had at home.
 Again, it touched me deeply.
-Would it go on for ever?
-I needed ‘stamina, endurance, resilience’ (Liz)
+Would this emotion go on for ever?
+I realised I needed ‘stamina, endurance, resilience’ which were Liz’s words, if I was to complete this Pilgrimage for COP26.

 Entrance and centre of the labyrinth, Ali Newell